-Whether you are just beginning the process of applying for Social Security disability benefits or believe your claim has been improperly denied by the Social Security Administration (“SSA”), the disability attorneys in our Winter Haven office can help you recover the benefits you deserve.
+Regardless of whether you have just started the process of applying for Social Security Disability (SSD) benefits, or have recently had your claim denied by the Social Security Administration, our attorneys in Winter Haven may be able to help.
+The SSA receives thousands of claims each year, and many are denied because they lacked paperwork or were filled out incorrectly.
 For first-time applicants, our lawyers can complete the necessary paperwork to ensure your application complies with the SSA’s rules and procedures.
 If your initial claim for benefits has been denied, our Winter Haven disability attorneys can represent you at an appeal hearing and present additional medical evidence to help overturn the SSA’s decision.

 Our Winter Haven Social Security disability attorneys can provide legal assistance at any stage of the disability claims process:

 Collecting All Required Documents: To qualify for disability benefits, the SSA requires that you submit documentation that shows you are unable to work because of a physical or mental disability.
 For example, you will be required to submit medical records from your doctors, therapists, hospitals, clinics, and caseworkers detailing your inability to return to work.
 Your doctors may be required to complete certain forms and submit relevant medical records to the SSA.
 In addition, you will need to submit a summary of where you worked and the type of work you performed.